Robert-JanFR/UiPathFoundation/README.md

 All Practice Excercises for the UiPath Foundation course

-All excercises up to the Data Manipulation Course have been finished
+All excercises in this repository have been finished